chARpack/chARpack.github.io/src/routes/manual/00-getting_started/01-installation.md

 > Running this for the first time requires you to pair your HoloLens2 with Visual Studio.<br>
 > Check the [Microsoft documentation](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/advanced-concepts/using-the-windows-device-portal) for instructions.

-Successfully depolying chARp on the HoloLens2 should start it automatically.
+Successfully deploying chARp on the HoloLens2 should start it automatically.
 Now you're ready to use chARp.